KostasTok/Simpsons-Face-Detector/README.md

 # Simpsons-Face-Detector

 A simple face detector for the Simpsons Characters.
-Used on seasons 27 and 28 it created a database of 4885 images.
+Used on seasons 25-28 it created a database of 9,878 images.

 Each image:
 <ul>